This tutorial shows how to convert the CSV file to QIF format and import into Quicken 2018 Starter Edition for PC. We will use CSV2QIF utility.

 Something you would like to change, like shorten Payee, for example, Purchase Order System and you want to change to POS.
 Stars are not used here, then Payee Name stay like this, but if it has Purchase Order System, it will be replaced with POS.
 Essentially, you keep everything around this, but you're shortening to make Purchase Order System to POS.

-Quicken 2018 has different QIF variation, then Quicken 2017.
+Quicken 2018 has different QIF variations, then Quicken 2017.
 Please, make sure, that you select Quicken 2018 for PC, as your Target.
 Quicken 2018 requires only Account Type, so make sure to select Account Type you need.
 You can put Account Name here, but for Quicken 2018 it will not be used.
 Then the date format for Quicken 2018 should be MM/DD'YYYY.
 You can change here format, but it will not be used.
 It will be used only for different, like MS Money or other options.
 That's why this date format is plain, but for Quicken options format is always MM/DD'YYYY.

 Make sure, if your convert for Credit Cards, that your charges, your expenses are negative in Withdrawal column.
 If your CSV file has charges, as positive numbers, the Amount is positive for expenses for Credit Card charges, you can change it by selecting charges on positive, so the Parser will automatically change/put them in the right column, make them withdrawals/charges.